percona/everest-doc/docs/secure/Idp_integration.md

 ## Configure OIDC on the providers's side

-- **PKCE**: When setting up the Provider side, it's important to configure an application specifically for [PKCE](https://auth0.com/docs/get-started/authentication-and-authorization-flow#authorization-code-flow-with-proof-key-for-code-exchange-pkce-) (Proof Key for Code Exchange) authorization.
+- **Proof Key for Code Exchange (PKCE)**: When setting up the Provider side, it's important to configure an application specifically for [PKCE](https://auth0.com/docs/get-started/authentication-and-authorization-flow#authorization-code-flow-with-proof-key-for-code-exchange-pkce-) authorization.

 - **Redirect URIs**: